 The body's organs have interstitial spaces where fluid can accumulate, and there are a number of different types of edema.
 An accumulation of fluid in the interstitial tissue around the air spaces (alveoli) in the lungs occurs in a disorder called pulmonary edema.
 In addition, excess fluid sometimes collects in what is called the third space, which includes cavities in the abdomen (abdominal or peritoneal cavity - called "ascites") or in the chest (lung or pleural cavity - called "pleural effusion").

-Cerebral edema is an accumulation of excess fluid in the brain.
+- Cerebral edema is an accumulation of excess fluid in the brain.

 - Angioedema is swelling underneath the skin.
 Unlike hives, which affect the surface of the skin, angioedema affects the deeper layers of the skin and often occurs on the face.

 - Hereditary angioedema is a rare genetic condition that causes the capillaries to release fluids into surrounding tissue, which results in edema.